kaldhussaeter/Udacity-frogger/README.md

 ## How to run game

-Simply open the "index.html" in your browser, and game will open on the page.
+To play this game you will have to download the files to your computer, simply open the "index.html" in your browser, and game will automatically run on the page.

 ## How to play